 Foreign investors in Ethiopia are allowed to carry out their business in any of the following forms;

 - Public enterprise established in accordance with the relevant law; and

 - Cooperative society formed in accordance with the relevant law.

 In addition to the requirements, the laws also deal with investment administration, investment guarantees and protections, and investment incentives.
 The proclamation also sets the procedures on investment permit which is dealt on the article dealing with investment procedures.

-2. The Ethiopian Commercial Code of 1960’s
+2. The Ethiopian Commercial Codes

 4. Regarding Industrial ParksIndustrial Park Proclamation No. 886/2015 and Council of Ministers Regulation No. 417/2017 on Industrial Parks

 These laws emphasize the establishment and administration of industrial parks.
-The laws have the aim to enhance domestic and foreign direct investments through the establishment of industrial parks so that the country can realize an effective economic transformation and development.
+The laws have the aim to enhance domestic and foreign direct investments FDI's) through the establishment of industrial parks so that the country can realize an effective economic transformation and development.